What Is the Electrical Trade?

 - Financial aid and work-study to those who qualify

 Find out if Apex Technical School in New York is right for you.
-Contact us today to learn more about our electrical training program.
+Contact us today to learn more about our trade school for electricians.

 Disclaimer: Apex Technical School provides training for entry-level jobs.
 Not everything you may read about the industry is covered in our training programs.